 There’s a surplus of those super-hot, super-soothing rolled flannels brought around and, for the first time ever, I wanted to dawdle in the toilets rather than take a gulp of air before going in and racing out as soon as possible.
 As well as orchids and scented spritzers, there were lotions, potions and proper towels.
 And the ultimate luxury, ladies and gents: no queue and plenty of space.

-Food was an event unto itself, with white linen tablecloths and wine and cocktails paired to match.
+The Cathay Pacific meal service is an event unto itself, with white linen tablecloths and wine and cocktails paired to match.
 In the name of research, I tested their signature cocktail, a Pacific Sunrise, which was fresh and citrusy but a little on the sharp side for me.

 Dinner took quite some time and proceeded at a leisurely pace, unlike in the old business class where dishes were whisked away before I’d quite finished and an either/or option given when it came to dessert, cheese and coffee.

 A second meal is served on long haul flights, here’s a sample menu to see:

 - Whisky smoked Loch Fyne salmon, apple celeriac remoulade and horseradish crème fraiche.